EWGFking/AP-comp-sci-final-project/README.md

 ## 🛠️ Featured Projects

 ### 🎮 Rock Paper Scissors Game
-A C++ console game where the player chooses rock, paper, or scissors.
+A javascript/Html game where the player chooses rock, paper, or scissors.
 The computer randomly selects a move, and the winner is determined and displayed.

 ### ⏰ JavaScript Clock
 A real-time digital clock made with HTML, CSS, and JavaScript.
 It displays the current time and updates every second.